Richard-Voragen/Roll-With-The-Punches/ProjectDocumentTemplate.md

 ## Producer (Richard Voragen)

 As producer I was tasked with ensuring that my group was up to date on the plan with the game and caught up with deadlines.
-In order to do this I created a detailed Gantt spreadsheet detailing all of tasks each group member was tasked to do and when those tasks had to be submitted.
-Beyond that I organized weekly meetings on those deadline days where each group member would show off what they have completed.
-Along with organizing those meetings I also helped a lot with the coding when group members fell behind schedule due to school or other personal reasons since it was my job to keep the group on schedule.
+In order to do this I created a detailed Gantt spreadsheet detailing all of tasks each group member was tasked to do and when those tasks had to be submitted. <br> Beyond that I organized weekly meetings on those deadline days where each group member would show off what they have completed.
+Every Tuesday I would check in with each group member every Tuesday to remind them what is due that Thurday and I would message each group member on Thursdays to assign them their work for the week.<br>
+Along with organizing those meetings and updates I also helped a lot with the coding when group members fell behind schedule due to school or other personal reasons since it was my job to keep the group on schedule.

 ## User Interface and Input